Hansoft/SAFeKit/README.md

 Terms and conditions
 --------------------
-SAFe Support Kit for Hansoft by Svante Lidman (Hansoft AB) is licensed under what is known as an MIT License as stated in the [LICENSE.md](LICENSE.md).
+Hansoft Scaled Agile Support Kit by Svante Lidman (Hansoft AB) is licensed under what is known as an MIT License as stated in the [LICENSE.md](LICENSE.md).

 This program is not part of the official Hansoft product or subject to its license agreement.